Pixelhash/PlayerSupport/README.md

 For `/sup` you can alternatively use `/support`

 - `/sup` - Sends a helprequest as a player, and lists helprequests as a supporter.
-- `/sup player <player>` - Accepts a helprequestn and starts the private chat.
+- `/sup player <player>` - Accepts a helprequest and starts the private chat.
 - `/sup add <player>` - Adds a player to the list of supporters.
 - `/sup remove <player>` - Removes a player from the list of supporters.
 - `/sup deny <player>` - Denies a player to use /sup.